bdaduy/phis/README.md

 ### Development Notes
 - Both deployment models used the NLP logics coded in the phis_standalone module.
 The phis_client user-interface (UI) used Windows Form App (C#.NET) technology, while phis_standalone ui used JavaFX technology.
 - The client-server model may be less flexible, however, it is more secure to utilize confidential resources (e.g, patient and physician databases).
+- The symetric encryption algorithm, Advanced Encryption Standard (AES), was used to encrypt messages between client and server.
+To change the encryption key, modify the "ChangeMe" value in PHISController.java (server) and in config/AppConfig.xml (client).
 - The de-Identification solution used a mix of methods such as pattern-matching, dictionary-matching, and machine-learning divided into many independent [units or pipelines.](https://github.com/bdaduy/phis/blob/master/phis_standalone/src/main/java/edu/db/tool/deid/annotator/Annotator.java)
 - The machine-learning approach used the conditional random field (CRF) classifier implemented by Stanford NLP Group.
 The CRF classifiers were trained on the [2014 I2b2 de-identification dataset](https://www.i2b2.org/NLP/DataSets/) and the UAB local dataset.
 - PHIS allows user-defined dictionaries by dropping text files to corresponding folder on "config\custom_dict".
 - PHIS might underperform on texts on different domains due to the effect of medical [sublanguage](https://en.wikipedia.org/wiki/Sublanguage#In_natural_language).
-In such situation, users can evolve phis by (1) develop meaningful local terms (2) re-train the machine-learning classifer on local data, and (3) Add more rules and ad hoc algorithms to the pipeline.
+In such situation, users can evolve phis by (1) develop meaningful local terminologies (2) re-train the machine-learning classifer on local data, and (3) Add more rules and ad hoc algorithms to the pipeline.

 ## Trouble Shooting
-- Try to "Run as administrator" if the program cannot trigger the main interface.
+- Try to "Run as administrator" if the program cannot start.
 - If you encounter OutOfMemoryError, try to increase maximum Java heap space (e.g,-Xmx1g)

 ## Disclaimer
-- The software was developed for internal use.
+- PHIS was developed for internal use.
 Some UAB-specific components were not included in the public release.
-It holds no legal liability and no responsibility for using the software in other contexts.
+Further uses of the tool in specific situations will need cautiously and comprehensively testing and adaptation.
+We hold no liability and accoutability for any damages or losses resulted from the uses of the software.

 ## References
 - Developer: Duy Duc An Bui (PhD)